Galileo88/Community-Terrain-Texture-Pack/ReadMe.md

 v1.0.3

-- Repathed all textures with GameData/CTTP/Textures/PluginData folder for OnDemand compatibility.
+- Repathed all textures with GameData/CTTP/Textures/PluginData folder to ensure further extensibility and ensure file extension issue with Kopernicus does not occur.

 **License & Credits**